Topsails, Gower House

 Topsails is a well presented third floor, self catering holiday apartment, with stunning sea views of the Tenby Harbour and North Beach which are enjoyed from the floor to ceiling windows in the lounge.
 Tastefully furnished to offer very comfortable holiday accommodation for a week or short break.
 This modern apartment is conveniently situated in the heart of Tenby town centre in Tudor Square within close proximity to the four sandy beaches, picturesque harbour, and good choice of restaurants, shops, cafes, bars and galleries.
 Parking is approximately 10 minutes from the apartment in a number of car parks with various costs.

 3rd Floor Sleeps 4 No Pets

-Communal entrance to the third floor apartment entrance.
+Communal entrance to the third floor apartment entrance - 50 stairs.
 Lounge/diner/kitchen with TV, Freeview, DVD, electric hob and oven, dishwasher, microwave and automatic washing machine.
 Bedroom 1, with double bed.
 Bedroom 2, with 2 single beds.
 Bathroom, bath, separate shower cubicle, whb and saniflow WC.
 Rent inclusive of electricity and gas heating.
 Duvets and bed linen provided.
 Non smokers only.
 3pm takeover.
 Towel Hire Available.